fsprojects/Paket/docs/content/dependencies-file.md

 ## Strict references

-Paket usually references all direct and indirect dependencies that are listed in your [paket.references](references-files.md) files to your project file.
+Paket usually references all direct and transitive dependencies that are listed in your [paket.references](references-files.md) files to your project file.
 In `strict` mode it will **only** reference *direct* dependencies.

     references strict